grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 ---
 title: 'Prometheus remote write'
-excerpt: 'Use the Prometheus remote write integration to send test results to any Prometheus remote write endpoint.'
+excerpt: 'Use the Prometheus remote write output to send test results to any Prometheus remote write endpoint.'
 ---

 <ExperimentalBlockquote />